nyalldawson/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

    Map Grid Dialog |nix|

-* The |checkbox| :guilabel:`Show grid` checkbox allows to overlay a grid to the map element.
-As grid type you can specify to use solid line or cross.
-Symbology of the grid can be chosen.
-See Section Rendering_Mode_.
-  Furthermore you can define an interval in X and Y direction, an X and Y offset, and the width used for cross or line grid type.
-* You can choose to paint the frame with a Zebra style.
-If not selected, general frame option is used (See Section Frame_dialog_)
-  Advanced rendering mode is also available for grids.
-See Section Rendering_mode_)
+* :guilabel:`Grid type` can be either Solid or Cross.
+Changing this setting affects how the grid is drawn over the map.
+The default solid option draws lines over the entire map item, whereas the cross option draws a small cross only where grid lines intersect.
+* The :guilabel:`Interval` and :guilabel:`Offset` controls define how often grid lines are placed, and whether they should be offset by a set amount.
+* :guilabel:`Cross width` sets the size of the grid cross shape.
+This setting is only applicable if the :guilabel:`Grid type` is set to Cross.
+* Pressing the :guilabel:`Line style` button allows you to set the symbology for the grid lines, including the line color and thickness.
+* The :guilabel:`Blend mode` allows you to set the blending mode for drawing the grid.
+See Rendering_Mode_ for more details on this setting.

+Grids on a map item can also have an optional grid frame.
+Frame properties are specified under the :guilabel:`Grid frame` group, and include:

+* :guilabel:`Frame style` controls the style of the grid frame.
+Currently only zebra style frames are supported.
+* :guilabel:`Frame size` specifies how wide the grid frame should be drawn.
+* :guilabel:`Frame line thickness` sets the thickness for lines within the grid frame
+* :guilabel:`Frame line color` and :guilabel:`Frame fill colors` allow you to customise the colors used to draw the grid frame.

+Lastly, map grids can be annotated with the grid coordinates.
+Checking the |checkbox| :guilabel:`Draw coordinates` checkbox switches on display of these annotations.
+Options are available for setting:

+* :guilabel:`Format` controls whether coordinates should be displayed using decimal, degrees and minutes, or degrees, minutes and seconds format
-* The |checkbox| :guilabel:`Draw coordinates` checkbox allows to add coordinates to the map frame.
-The annotation can be drawn inside or outside the map frame.
+* The position and direction of coordinates can be set individually for the left, right, top and bottom coordinates.
+The annotations can be drawn inside or outside the map frame, or disabled.
+Annotation direction can be either horizontal or vertical.
-  The annotation direction can be defined as horizontal, vertical, horizontal and vertical, or boundary direction, for each border individually.
-Units can be in meters or in degrees.
-Finally you can define the grid color, the annotation font, the annotation distance from the map frame and the precision of the drawn coordinates.
+* The font can be set by clicking the :guilabel:`Font` button, and it's color set by clicking :guilabel:`Font color`.
+* :guilabel:`Distance to map frame` controls how seperation between the grid annotation and the outside of the map frame.
+* :guilabel:`Coordinate precision` sets how many decimal places should be shown for grid coordinates.

 Overview
 ^^^^^^^^

-The :guilabel:`Overview` dialog of the map :guilabel:`Item Properties` tab provides following functionalities (see Figure_composer_7_):
+If the composition has more than one map, you can choose to use a map item to show the extents of a second map.
+The :guilabel:`Overview` group in the map :guilabel:`Item properties` tab allows to customize the appearance of the overview frame (see Figure_composer_7_).

 .. _Figure_composer_7: